Newark Liberty International Airport: 21st century

-In 2000, the Port Authority moved the historic Building 51 and renamed it to Building One.
-The building, which weighs more than 7,000 ST, was hydraulically lifted, placed atop dollies and rolled about 0.75 mi.
-It is now where the airport's administrative offices are located.
+In 2000, following a runway extension, the Port Authority moved the historic Building 51 and renamed it to Building One.
+The building, which weighs more than 7,000 ST, was separated into three sections, hydraulically lifted, placed atop dollies and rolled about 0.75 mi to its current location.
+It is now the home of the airport's administrative offices.
+In 2004, the current 325 feet tall (99 m) control tower opened and the former tower was demolished.